hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 ### Preparing the seed cloud host {#installer}

-The following tasks need to be performed on the seed cloud host, known as the installer system.
+The following tasks need to be performed on the seed cloud host, where the seed VM will be installed.
+The seed cloud host is alternatively known as the installer system.

 - [Install Ubuntu 14.04 LTS](#ubuntu)
 - [Configure SSH](#ssh)